tjj9020/kinable/PROJECT_PLAN.md

     *   We define interfaces within our application (e.g., `IDatabaseProvider`, `IAuthProvider`, `IAIModelProvider`, `IModerationProvider`, `IBillingProvider`).
     *   Concrete implementations of these interfaces (e.g., `DynamoDBProvider`, `CognitoAuthProvider`, `OpenAIProvider`) will adapt the third-party services.
     *   This allows for easier testing (using mocks/stubs for interfaces) and flexibility in swapping out underlying services.
 Business logic will only interact with these defined interfaces.
+    *   Testing approach: When testing components that use these interfaces, we inject mock implementations that return predictable responses, allowing us to test business logic in isolation without dependencies on external services.

 2.  **SOLID Design Principles**:
     *   We adhere strictly to SOLID principles (Single Responsibility, Open/Closed, Liskov Substitution, Interface Segregation, Dependency Inversion) in all code design and implementation.
+    *   Single Responsibility: Each class or module has only one reason to change (e.g., `CognitoAuthProvider` only handles Cognito-specific authentication logic).
+    *   Open/Closed: Code should be open for extension but closed for modification (we extend through new interface implementations rather than modifying existing ones).
+    *   Liskov Substitution: Objects should be replaceable with instances of their subtypes without altering program correctness (all implementations of interfaces must satisfy the interface contract).
+    *   Interface Segregation: No client should be forced to depend on methods it does not use (interfaces are focused and specific to their purpose).
+    *   Dependency Inversion: High-level modules depend on abstractions, not implementations (business logic depends on interface contracts, not specific implementations).

 2.a **Follow the typescript style guide**:
     * You adhere to the typescript style guide for code organization, naming conventions, etc.